astedile/lgremote/PITCHME.md

-# Remote-controlling a smart TV with HTTP
+## Remote-Controlling a Smart TV with HTTP

 Alexander Stedile\
 Bernhard Trummer